DAEN690-S22-OA/OceanicAirspaceProject/README.md

 The code is written in Python.
 The following libraries are used in the code: pandas, geopandas, geopy, shapely, dask, pandasql, numpy, math, datetime, sagemaker, boto, os

 ## Running the script
-The script is optimized to work on Amazon Web Service's (AWS) Sagemaker.
+The script is optimized to work on Amazon Web Service's (AWS) Sagemaker as a Jupyter Notebook (Detect_Potential_Loss_Separation.ipynb).
 Clone the repository, get the script into Sagemaker, and run the code.

 NOTE:
   - A prerequiste would be having the raw data already setup in an S3 bucket